ASTeBe80/e-KG/README.md

    - Watch as the characters are animated on the screen.

 ## Documentation
-For a detailed explanation of the design and functionality of the project, refer to the included documentation file.
+For a detailed explanation of the design and functionality of the project, refer to the included documentation file named "Readme_e-KG_v.2.0.pdf".
 The documentation covers the following sections:

 - Introduction: Overview of the e-KG project.
 - Design: Explanation of the design choices and structure of the project.